spartensor/hamsi-mf/README.md

 This code contains only the "balanced strata" scheme for parallelization, which gives the best results compared to other schemes we've used.
 If you want to experiment with the other schemes used in our research, please contact us.

 ## Application -- MovieLens movie ratings database
-We have tested our matrix factorization algorithm with a real-life example, the [MovieLens data](http://grouplens.org/datasets/movielens/).
-In particular, we have used the 1M, 10M, and 20M datasets (after light preprocessing to make it compatible with the HAMSI input format).
+We have tested our matrix factorization algorithm on the [MovieLens data](http://grouplens.org/datasets/movielens/).
+In particular, we have used the 1M, 10M, and 20M datasets (after a straightforward preprocessing step to make it compatible with the HAMSI input format).

-The accompanying research paper contains the table of results (final rms errors) for fixed settings of the parameters.
-In addition to that, we have explored the parameter space in order to find smaller errors (a better approximation to the original matrix).
+The accompanying research paper contains the table of results (final rms errors) for fixed settings of the algorithm parameters.

 Running the algorithm for 2000 seconds with 16 parallel threads, our best results so far are: